War of Liberation (1989–1990): War begins

 On 15 February 1989 General Aoun launched an offensive, with those Lebanese Army Brigades loyal to him (30% of whom were Sunni), against Geagea's Lebanese Forces (LF) positions around Christian East Beirut.
 At the time it was estimated that Aoun's portion of the army amounted to 16,000 men, while the LF had 10,000; both sides were equipped with tanks and heavy artillery.
 Nine days later, 24 February, with seventy people killed and the intervention of the Maronite Patriarchate, the LF agreed to hand over to Aoun control of Beirut's port's fifth basin with its estimated $300,000 per month tax revenue.
 Suleiman Frangieh, in the north, also returned control of Ras Salaata port in Batroun District The following month Aoun launched a blockade against the unregulated seaports south of Beirut at Jieh and Khalde.
-On 8 March 1989 Aoun's patrol boats intercepted a boat heading for PSP controlled port at Jieh.
+On the 8th of March 1989, Aoun's patrol boats intercepted a boat heading for PSP controlled port at Jieh.
 This precipitated a series of indiscriminate artillery barrages, with Amal shelling East Beirut harbour and Jounieh port, and Aoun's army brigades shelling Souq El Gharb.
 On the 12 March Aoun ordered the closure of Beirut International Airport and two days later launched an hour long bombardment of West Beirut which killed 40 civilians.

 At the end of the month Aoun announced a ceasefire with the issue of the militia-run ports unresolved.
 The area had seen the worst violence for three years with over 90 people killed and several hundred wounded.